lwilletts/mpvc/README.md

 input-ipc-server=/tmp/mpvsocket
 ```

-However, this might not be suitable for you, if you have background music added
+However, this may not be suitable if you have background music added
-to the socket and you open a video using mpv, the new mpv instance will be the
+to the socket and then open a video using mpv.
+The new mpv instance will be
-only one controllable through the socket and not the old one.
+controllable through the socket, but the previous instance is not.
 You can get around
-this by adding the video via mpvc, but then you have to lose your current
-position in your music playlist and manually switch to the video.
+this by adding the video via mpvc, and manually switch to the video.

 ## Useful Tricks